-a.
-Travel and accommodation costs must be clearly linked to any project activities and be essential for their effective delivery;

-- b.
-Costs must be definitely borne by the beneficiary organisation (direct payment by a staff member of the partner organisation must be supported by a proof of reimbursement from the employer); - c.
+- a.
+Travel and accommodation costs must be clearly linked to any project activities and be essential for their effective delivery; - Costs must be definitely borne by the beneficiary organisation (direct payment by a staff member of the partner organisation must be supported by a proof of reimbursement from the employer); - c.
 The principle of sound financial management should guide to the choice of transport and accommodation.
 In line with the result-oriented policy approach, effectiveness should be the leading principle.
 In the second instance, cost-efficiency should be ensured, taking into account the entire cost of the mission (travel cost, staff costs related to the travel, etc.).
 In particular: - Beneficiaries must always choose the most economical modes of transport.
-Exceptions from this principle must be duly justified in each case; - Accommodation costs can be accepted if they are in the middle price range, while higher price ranges must be duly justified in each case; - Beneficiaries must respect either their ordinary internal rules for travel and accommodation costs (if any), or respect any maximum ceiling for travel and hotel costs established at National level, whichever is stricter; - In the absence of internal and/or National rules, maximum ceilings for travel and accommodation established by the Commission and applicable throughout the programme area shall apply.
-They shall be considered as maximum ceilings (http://ec.europa.eu/research/participants/data/ref/fp7/89566/flat-ratessubsistence_en.pdf).
-The amounts exceeding such values shall be in any case considered not eligible; - d.
+Exceptions from this principle must be duly justified in each case; - Accommodation costs can be accepted if they are in the middle price range, while higher price ranges must be duly justified in each case; - Beneficiaries must respect either their ordinary internal rules for travel and accommodation costs (if any), or respect any maximum ceiling for travel and hotel costs established at National level, whichever prevails; - Daily rates for hotels are considered as cost-adequate, if not ruled at national or internal level, when they are below the amounts mentioned in the Commission Delegated Regulation (EU) 2016/1611 of July 2016 which are available at: http://eur-lex.europa.eu/legal- content/EN/TXT/HTML/?uri=CELEX:32016R1611&from=EN d.
 Any expenditure item defined as travel costs, accommodation costs, costs of meals or visa costs that is already covered by a daily allowance, cannot be accounted for and reimbursed in addition to the daily allowance, i.e. no double funding is allowed (ref: art.
 65(11) of CPR).
 Beneficiaries shall choose the accounting method (daily allowance or direct costs) which is closer to their ordinary practice and/or internal rules.